I think it’s safe to say that most gringos visit Mexico for the beaches. I’ll be honest: I’ve been guilty of being one of those gringos too.

 I definitely felt safer walking around than I did sitting in the backseat of Ubers or taxis.
 It doesn’t seem like traffic laws are really obeyed or enforced in DF.
 Even when the streets were congested with people, drivers would just keep driving.
 Whatever happened to stopping for pedestrians?
 There were also multiple instances where I actually thought that another driver was going to run into us.

 One thing that surprised me was the fact that Mexico City is not a major party city.
-For the most part, bars close at 2AM; my friend told me that this is done in order to keep the noise level down, so that residents can actually get some sleep.
+For the most part, bars close at 2AM; my friend told me that this is done in order to keep the noise level down, so that residents can actually get a decent night’s sleep.
+Fair enough.

 Onwards and northwards

-After soaking in all of DF’s madness, I headed on to Guanajuato.
+After soaking in all of DF’s madness, I headed north to the colonial city of Guanajuato.

 I took an Uber to the main bus station in the north of the city and from there, took a bus to Guanajuato.
 The ticket was quite expensive (around 600 pesos or 30 dollars for a 5-hour bus ride), but each passenger had their own reclining chair and TV with a wide selection of movies and TV shows (that were all dubbed in Spanish without subtitles – not exactly gringo-friendly).